Australia to expand on security crackdown with tougher new laws

 But critics say the data laws go too far in compromising privacy and have raised questions about whether the government can strip Australians of their citizenship without running afoul of international legal obligations.

-The summit on countering violent extremism is modeled on a similar gathering held in the United States this year.
+The summit on countering violent extremism is modelled on a similar gathering held in the United States this year.
 Brandis has said it will serve as a “report card” on how that summit’s recommendations were being implemented.
+(Editing by Robert Birsel)